How to Trade Harmonic Patterns

 Example: The following chart shows a Bullish Gartley Pattern with an entry level, stops and target zones.
 The target zones are projected using XA swing length and Fibonacci ratios from D. Target Zone 1 comprises the range of 62%-79%, while Target Zone 2 runs from 127% to 162%.

-How To Trade Harmonic Patterns How To Harmonic Trade
+How to Trade Harmonic Patterns How to Harmonic Trade

 Key takeaways: